The dining experience in Savoy hotel at Kaspar’s, London

 If you are already planning a trip to London I recommend that you book your stay right here.
 For your convenience, I added a booking.com box, which refers directly to their site.
 I guarantee you’re going to use all your genius discounts and privileges they would offer to you.
 Just enter the dates of your trip, then hit the Search button and voila.
 In addition, booking.com are doing their best to make sure that your expectations as a customer are fulfilled.
 I’ve described an example about the latter in my story about our stay in Shangri-La hotel in Singapore .

-Don’t worry about getting to Kasper’s and hotel Savoy.
+Don’t worry about getting to Kaspar’s and hotel Savoy.
 Just use the Google map here by clicking on the red pin of its location and then select directions:

 A: Strand, WC2R 0EZ, London